sozi-projects/Sozi-website/content/pages/de/tutorial-converting.md

 Status: hidden
 Translation: true

+> Sozi-export is now considered obsolete.
+> Since Sozi 21.02, the conversion tool has been integrated into the presentation editor.
+>
+> Documentation for this new feature will be available soon.

 > Diese Übersetzung beruht nicht auf praktischen Erfahrungen und kann daher fehlerhaft sein.
 Im Zweifelsfall vergleichen Sie bitte die Originalseite.